AdamCarnaffan/ericius_aurantiaco/README.md

 ## What we learned

 - There are so many tools available to make the project run smoothly and efficiently, such as Google's Firebase and React.
-We learned how to add Firebase's features to our web-app to bring our ideas to reality.
+We learned how to add Firebase's features to our web-app to bring our ideas to reality
-- How to pay great attention to detail when designing the web-app to ensure that it's user-friendly and aesthetically pleasing.
+- How to pay great attention to detail when designing the web-app to ensure that it's user-friendly and aesthetically pleasing

 ## What's next for HonestyMatters?

 - Incorporate the Facebook API to automatically post the top rated HonestNews articles to the HonestNews facebook page, to allow those who follow the page to have a reliable newsource from hourly/daily updates.
-- Incorporate the Voiceflow API to ask a Google Home "Tell us the honest news today", to output a filtered list of news articles for the user to choose from.
+- Incorporate the Voiceflow API to ask a Google Home "Tell us the honest news today", to output a filtered list of news articles for the user to choose from
-- Using machine learning and sentiment analysis to detect bias in news articles.
+- Using machine learning and sentiment analysis to detect bias in news articles